The Galvin property under the Ultrapower Axiom: Introduction

-In this paper we take a more ambitious approach and work under the \textit{Ultrapower Axiom} (UA)\footnote{In this paper we will not use UA directly so we do not bother to formulate it.} which is a combinatorial property discovered by Goldberg \cite{GoldbergUA}.
+In this paper we take a more ambitious approach and work under the \textit{Ultrapower Axiom} (UA)\footnote{In this paper, we will use the structural consequences of UA rather than UA itself, so we choose not to provide the precise statement of the axiom, which can be found in \cite{GoldbergUA}.} which is a combinatorial principle discovered by Goldberg \cite{GoldbergUA}.
 The advantage of UA is that with one simple axiom, which holds in all known canonical inner models, many of the usual principles are captured; for example, the linearity of the Mitchell order and instances of GCH.
-More relevant for our purposes, the presence of UA poses rigidity on the structure of the ultrafilter: \begin{theorem}[UA] Let $W$ be a $\sigma$-complete ultrafilter.
+More relevant for our purposes, the presence of UA imposes rigidity on the structure of ultrafilters: \begin{theorem}[UA] Let $W$ be a $\sigma$-complete ultrafilter.
 Then $W$ can be written as the $n$-fold sum of irreducible ultrafilters.\footnote{Recall the irreducible ultrafilters are those ultrafilters which are minimal in the Rudin-Frol\'ik order.
 Equivalently, $W$ is irreducible if there is no ultrapower embedding $j\colon V\rightarrow M$ and an ultrafilter $U\in M$ such that $j_W=(j_U)^M\circ j$.} \end{theorem} In \cite{SatInCan}, this kind of characterization, together with further fine structural properties of the Mitchell-Steel extender models $L[E]$ was already used to prove the following: \begin{theorem} If $L[E]$ is an iterable Mitchell-Steel model containing no superstrong cardinals, then every $\kappa$-complete ultrafilter in $L[E]$ has the Galvin property. \end{theorem} The point here is that in $L[E]$ every $\kappa$-complete ultrafilter takes the form of Theorem \ref{Theorem: Galvin Improvment} and therefore satisfies the Galvin property.

-The existence of canonical inner models with superstrong cardinals is open, though provable from widely believed conjectures: the fine structure for inner models with superstrong cardinals have been developed assuming iterability hypotheses \cite{SteelBook}.
+The existence of canonical inner models with superstrong cardinals is open, though provable from widely believed conjectures: the fine structure for inner models with superstrong cardinals has been developed assuming iterability hypotheses \cite{SteelBook}.
 Therefore the current knowledge about canonical inner models does not quite reach the level where a $\kappa$-complete non-Galvin ultrafilter exists, although our results below show that the conditional canonical inner models built based on iterability hypotheses can contain non-Galvin ultrafilters.